brainix/data-mapped/README.md

 ### Permanent Model (that Can't be Destroyed)

-This mixin prevents resources of your class from being destroyed (in the typical fashion, using `#destroy`).
+This mixin prevents resources of your class from being destroyed (at least in the typical fashion using `#destroy`).
 It's meant to be used in conjunction with either the normal model or the join model mixin (above).

 TODO: Write usage instructions here